1.4 · Smoke Test: Run It and Read the Signal

 On a boundary (exactly 6%, 10%, or 20%)?
 Take the higher band’s action.

-✅ Success check: you have a conversion rate from ≥300 cold visits AND a go/iterate/kill decision written down.
+Success check: you have a conversion rate from ≥300 cold visits AND a go/iterate/kill decision written down.

-If this fails: conversion is below 3%.
-Why: your [customer] or [differentiation] blank is too vague - strangers don’t recognize themselves in the headline.
-Fix: go back to Lesson 1.1 and tighten the blank that scored lowest on your 4-lens test.
+[CUSTOMER]or[DIFFERENTIATION]blank is too vague - strangers don’t recognize themselves in the headline. - Fix: go back to Lesson 1.1 and tighten the blank that scored lowest on your 4-lens test.

-If this fails: conversion is above 20%.
-Why: either you have a hot market (rare) or your ad targeting is too narrow (common).
-Fix: run a second channel briefly.
+- Fix: run a second channel briefly.
 LinkedIn 22% + Reddit 3% = your LinkedIn targeting is the variable, not the hypothesis.
 Both channels near the rate = the signal is real.

 When you read the results, notice which number surprised you most - surprise means the data disagreed with something you believed, and whichever hypothesis blank produced that belief is the one worth testing first in Module 2.
+Open your Founding Hypothesis doc and check it against the blank you flagged as your riskiest assumption in 1.1: if the surprise landed on that same blank, your instinct was calibrated; if it landed somewhere else, update the flag - Module 2 interviews should chase the new one.

 Done: ≥300 cold visitors have seen your page and you have a conversion rate read against the go/iterate/kill table.
 Decision written down.

-You have now: Founding Hypothesis (1.1) + clear landing page (1.2) + tracking (1.3) + cold-traffic data + a go / iterate / kill decision (1.4).
+You have now: Founding Hypothesis (1.1) + clear landing page (1.2) + tracking (1.3) + cold-traffic data + a go / iterate / kill decision + a waitlist email list in your page builder (typically 15-50 signups - Module 2 interviews and Module 5 invites draw from it).
 Price test is next.

 Next: 1.5 · Price Your Hypothesis on the Smoke-Test Page - adds a Stripe button so you can find out if strangers will pay, not just sign up.